-This post presents an interview with the film's brilliant young director, Xavier Dolan.
+This post presents an interview with the brilliant young director of Mommy, Xavier Dolan.

 Xavier Dolan is a French-Canadian wunderkind who directed his first film at the age of 19.
 Now 25, Dolan presented his fifth film, Mommy, in Cannes’ Main Competition last year, and shared the Cannes Jury prize with Jean-Luc Godard.
 Mommy’s striking cinematography also earned André Turpin a Bronze Frog at the Camerimage festival last November.